metablaster/WindowsFirewallRuleset/README.md

 10. multicast traffic
 11. and the list goes on...

-- in addition to rules you will find a bunch of powershell functions to gather info relevant for firewall building such as:
+- in addition to rules you will find a bunch of powershell functions to gather info relevant for building a firewall such as:
 1. computers
 2. installed programs
 3. users on system